-This paper provides early but comprehensive empirical evidence on a major new investor protection regulation in Europe, MiFID II, which requires investment firms to unbundle the costs they charge to clients.
-Specifically, MiFID II requires asset managers and broker-dealers to unbundle the cost of investment research and advisory services from other services they provide.
-We examine the effects of this new regulation in difference-in-differences matched-sample research designs with firm fixed effects and test for numerous potential outcomes.
-We find a decrease in the number of sell-side analysts covering European firms after MiFID II implementation.
-For example, 334 firms completely lose their analyst coverage.
-On average, the analysts who dropped coverage have higher lifetime forecast errors, higher forecast optimism, less experience on the job, and less experience covering the firm dropped.
-We do not find significant changes in consensus forecast errors or dispersion.
-However, the remaining analysts are more likely to make sell or hold stock recommendations, their recommendation revisions garner greater market reactions, and their recommendations are more profitable.
+This paper provides early but broad empirical evidence on a major new investor protection regulation in Europe, MiFID II, which requires investment firms to unbundle investment research from other costs they charge to clients.
+We predict that the price separation resulting from unbundling and a hard-dollar system leads to a shrinking of the market for sell-side investment research, manifested in lower quantity of sell-side coverage that is of higher quality than before the regulation.
+We test our predictions in difference-in-differences matched-sample research designs with firm fixed effects.
+We find a decrease in the number of sell-side analysts covering European firms after MiFID II implementation, particularly for firms that are less important to the sell-side.
+However, research quality improves; specifically, individual analyst forecasts are more accurate and stock recommendations garner greater market reactions.
 In addition, sell-side analysts seem to cater more to the buy-side after MiFID II by providing industry recommendations along with stock recommendations.
-Importantly, we find evidence that buy-side investment firms turn to more in-house research after MiFID II implementation.
-Especially interesting, buy-side analysts increase their participation and engagement in earnings conference calls compared to the control group.
-Finally, we find some evidence that stock-market liquidity decreases post-MiFID II (after taking into account firms’ disclosure responses and changes in analyst coverage).
+Importantly, we predict and find evidence that buy-side investment firms turn to more in-house research after MiFID II implementation.
+Equally interesting, buy-side analysts increase their participation and engagement in earnings conference calls compared to the control group.
+Finally, we find some evidence that stock-market liquidity decreases post-MiFID II.
 Our findings have implications beyond Europe, as investors are currently pressuring the U.S. Securities and Exchange Commission to adopt a similar regulation.

 Keywords: MiFID II, regulation, financial services, sell-side analysts, buy-side research, disclosure, liquidity, international